 For most seniors, these senses are the first signs of aging. eyesight is just not what it was.
 So, glasses become a necessity.
 Next, the hearing starts to fail.
 So, the TV gets louder until hearing aids are needed.
 There are several alarm clocks to help with these aging problems too.

 Seniors with failing eyesight will have trouble reading the display of many standard analog alarm clocks.
 Also, small writing on buttons is difficult for many seniors to read.
 Look for an alarm clock big, bold numbers on the displays.
 The displays should also have high contrast between the numbers and the background.
 Alarm clocks with LED screens are a good idea for these seniors.
 The bright, colorful displays are often easy to see – especially in the dark.
 These features are also important for seniors who wear watches.

 As many seniors age, hearing is often the first of the senses to fail.
-Hearing aids become a necessity as the hearing loss worsens.
+Hearing aids become a necessity as the hearing loss in older adults worsens.
 But, did you know that often seniors are told NOT to sleep in their hearing aids?
 This can make an alarm clock difficult to hear for them. many are unable to hear a standard alarm clock bell or buzzer.
 Alarm clocks for the hard of hearing will need a louder buzzer than standard analog alarm clocks.
 Other options to loud alarm clocks for hard of hearing are alarms with flashing lights or even vibrating pads that go under the pillow.